Korea University–Yonsei University rivalry

 Since 1956, the annual Yonsei-Korea (Korea-Yonsei) games have served as the most hotly contested collegiate rivalries in the country.
 The teams meet each year in five main team sports: football, rugby, baseball, basketball, and ice hockey teams compete against each other.
 In addition to the annual "friendship games", both universities are members of the Korea University Sports Federation (KUSF) and also regularly compete against each other in the KUSF U-League in football, baseball, basketball and ice hockey.

 Such is the importance of the match-ups to school spirit and student life that it garners extensive media coverage in the days leading up the games.
 Alumni, especially past and present professional athletes, are frequently featured or reference the rivalry in the media.
 A JoongAng Ilbo article in 1969 compared its historical significance to domestic student sport to that of The Boat Race contested by Oxford and Cambridge universities in the UK and Harvard and Yale's American football rivalry.

 A long-running gag between the two universities is the order of the two universities when referring to the rivalry.
 Yonsei University refers to it as the "Yonsei-Korea" rivalry (연고전), whereas Korea University refers to it as the "Korea-Yonsei" rivalry (고연전).
 The order of which university is mentioned first in official reports depends on who is the designated away team for that year.

 History

 In the 20th century, the Waseda–Keio rivalry (早慶戦, Sōkeisen) was the model for this match.
-The rivalry dates back to the Japanese occupation era when Yonsei University was Yonhi College and Korea University was Bosung College.
+The rivalry dates back to the Japanese Korea era when Yonsei University was Yonhi College and Korea University was Bosung College.
 The first sports played between the two institutions were tennis and football.
 The Joseon Athletic Association was forcibly shut down by the Japanese Imperialist government and match-ups between the two institutions became the main focus of domestic sports and occasionally an outlet of nationalistic fervor for ethnic Koreans in both Korea and Japan who were otherwise forbidden to speak their own language or maintain their distinct cultural identity.
 Football, basketball and ice hockey were the first sports played while rugby and baseball were added after independence.
 Both universities have since become known for its athletic traditions and produced numerous professional athletes.